jonathanrbarney/arizona-state-law/constitution/article_7.md

 16. Campaign contributions and expenditures;
     publicity

 Section 16.
-The legislature, at its first session, shall enact a law providing for a general publicity, before and after election, of all campaign contributions to, and expenditures of campaign committees and candidates for public office.
+The legislature shall be responsible for enacting and maintaining law providing for a general publicity, before and after election, of all campaign contributions to, and expenditures of campaign committees and candidates for public office, inclduding the actual source of such contributions.

-17. Vacancy in Congress
+1. Vacancy in Congress

 Section 17.
 There shall be a primary and general election as prescribed by law, which shall provide for nomination and election of a candidate for United States Senator and for Representative in Congress when a vacancy occurs through resignation or any other cause.